lars-frogner/Backstaff/README.md

 ```
 and follow the instructions.

-**_NOTE:_**  Unfortunately, automatic completion of file paths is currently not supported by the generated completion file, meaning that paths will not be completed inside the `backstaff` command if argument completion is enabled.
+**_NOTE:_**  Unfortunately, automatic completion of relative file paths is currently not supported by the generated completion file, meaning that relative paths will not be completed inside the `backstaff` command if argument completion is enabled.